Gino-Freud-Hobayan/Exploratory_Data_Analysis_COVID19_on_Python/README.md

 <br>

-One of our groupmates Erwin did the bulk of Data Cleaning
+One of our groupmates Erwin did the Majority of the Data Cleaning

 I learned a lot from him and became more confident and competent in my Data Cleaning skills in Python.